Displays, Exhibits, Tables

 - Request for space must be made a minimum of one month in advance by completing a request form available online.
 See link above.
 Requests submitted without one-month lead-time are approved on a case-by-case basis.

 - Books and media items may be displayed for the maximum of one month.
 Public computer home screens can be utilized for one calendar week.

-- The library has two (2) mobile book displays.
-Each unit comes with 30 wire book stands in a clear I-State tote.
+- The library has three (3) mobile book displays.
+Each unit comes with 24-30 wire book stands in a clear tote.
 Thirty is the maximum number of items (books/media materials) that can be displayed, which includes a max of 10 CDs or DVDs.
 Please note that only empty media storage cases will be displayed.
 It is the borrower's responsibility to return all items (book stands collapsed so they fit in the tote) in good condition at the end of the checkout period.

 - Materials on display are still available for checkout during the display period.

 - The ISU library does not endorse the viewpoints, which may be the subject of the display.

 - Library displays may not be used, directly or indirectly, to promote a commercial product or service; to support or oppose any religious belief or religion, political candidate or viewpoint; or that is defamatory or incites violence.
 Regarding Story County special or general elections, see Iowa Code for information about what activities may constitute election misconduct.